Scott Burns

 Alto Saxophone | Chicago, IL

-In addition to performing, Mr. Burns is also a dedicated and in-demand educator.
-He is currently a Professor of Jazz Studies at DePaul University, having formerly taught at Loyola University Chicago, North Park University and Columbia College Chicago.
-Since 2013, he has served as a faculty tenor and alto saxophonist and Assistant Program Director at Birch Creek Music Performance Center’s summer jazz academy.
-Mr. Burns has been a guest clinician and soloist at numerous high schools, and universities across the nation.
+In addition to his performing career, Mr. Burns is a passionate educator.
+He currently serves as the Director of Jazz Studies at DePaul University, having previously taught at Loyola University Chicago, North Park University, and Columbia College Chicago.
+Since 2013, he has also been a faculty member and Assistant Program Director at the Birch Creek Music Performance Center’s summer jazz academy.
+A sought-after clinician and soloist, Mr. Burns has been invited to work with high school and university jazz programs nationwide, sharing his expertise and inspiring the next generation of musicians.

 Website: scottburnsjazz.com